bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ServerB: Recognizes that Welcome is adding Bob to room clubhouse@alpha.com ServerB->ClientB*: [[ Welcome, RatchetTree? ]]
 ~~~
-{: #fig-ab-add title="Adding Bob to the Room and Bob's Clients to the MLS Group" }
+{: #fig-ab-add title="Alice Adds Bob to the Room and Bob's Clients to the MLS Group" }

 ## Bob adds Cathy to the Room